Worst Sports Injuries

-Bottom line: Bobby Valentine was a promising young outfielder with the Angels who was hitting over .300 in his third major league season.
+Bottom line: Bobby Valentine was a promising young outfielder with the California Angels who was hitting over .300 in his third major league season.

 He suffered multiple fractures in his leg, and despite being put in various casts, his bones did not heal properly.
 He elected to return to play the following season instead of having more surgery, and the injury hampered the rest of his career.

 After hitting .302 during the season he was injured, he hit just .251 over the rest of his career and played his last game at 29 years old.